January 3, 2020, by Brigitte Nerlich

 Spread the message, not the germs: A retrospective on a collaborative project

-This brought me into contact with a variety of people at the University of Nottingham, including Kim Hardie, a molecular microbiologist, Joel Segal, a specialist in manufacturing engineering, Jacqueline Randle, then working in nursing and infection control and Caroline Windrum, then working as an administrator and fund raiser in educational research, and not to forget Helena Webb who was then working between Nottingham and King’s College, London.
+This brought me into contact with a variety of people at the University of Nottingham, including Kim Hardie, a molecular microbiologist, Joel Segal, a specialist in manufacturing engineering, Jacqueline Randle, then working in nursing and infection control, Caroline Windrum, then working as an administrator and fund raiser in educational research, and not to forget Helena Webb who was then working between Nottingham and King’s College, London.

 On Kim’s suggestion we sat down together to come up with an educational and enjoyable ‘toy’ that might improve children’s hand hygiene practices – an important way to reduce the spread of drug resistant infections in hospital and at home.
 We also hoped that once the children got into hand washing they’d also educate/pester their parents or carers – they’d spread the message, not the germs.